Phone-GWP-group

 01-PET symbol

 Polyethylene terephthalate is popular in packaging applications for soft drink bottles and food containers.
-Polyester fibres fall in this category.
+Polyester fibres fall into this category.

 #2 PEHD or HDPE – High-density polyethylene